-Join us for one session or our entire series of 45-minute events for medical students going into neurosurgery.
+Join us for one session or our entire series of one-hour events for medical students going into neurosurgery.

-Featuring discussions with Washington University neurosurgery faculty and residents, the events will cover everything from advice about going into neurosurgery, how to get the best clinical training, and becoming an innovative neurosurgeon-scientist.
+Featuring discussions with Washington University neurosurgery faculty, the events will cover everything from advice about going into neurosurgery, the benefits of learning from the most complex cases, and becoming an innovative neurosurgeon-scientist.
 Bring your questions!

 To sign up and receive the Zoom link please email Sophie Church.